CodedbYBlank/AutoMeetLogger/README.md

 pyinstaller --noconsole --add-data "assets:assets" main.py
 ```

--The executable will be in the dist/ folder.
+- The executable will be in the dist/ folder.
 -You can rename it if you want.

 ## Run on Windows startup